How to make cherry butter using a glut of sweet cherries.

 - Preserve the cherry butter by boiling the jars in a large pot of water.

-- Place the closed, hot jars in a large pot lined with a textile kitchen cloth and fill the pot with hot water.
-The water should come about halfway up the sides of the jars.
+- Place the closed, hot jars in a large pot lined with a textile kitchen cloth and fill the pot with hot water to cover the jars.

 - The jars should not touch each other, neither should they touch the bottom of the pot, they should all fit snugly into the pot and onto the folded kitchen towel.